Ilmarian-Incorporated/WORLDS-AND-VERSES/2. Roleplay/FERA WORLD/Open Starters/SFW/Catia Zeltser - School.md

 [[Catia Zeltser]]

 # Starter
-Even though she was a famous model, dancer and muscian, Catia still had to go to school.
+Even though she was a famous model, dancer and musician, Catia still had to go to school.

 Even if it was boring as fuck.

-#OpenRP #FeraRP #LewdRP
+#OpenRP #FeraRP #MCRP #FantasyRP
 ![[FeARdppaUAE41c-.jpg]]